Safety at Kilcowera

 You're in safe hands

-Your safety is our upmost priority, so please carefully read the following information:
+The safety of our guests is our highest priority, so please consider the following information.

 Snakes are native animals at Kilcowera.
 You will encounter them during the day or night.
 It is important that you study first aid for snake bites which can be found here.
 Patients who are treated promptly and receive antivenom from Thargomindah have a very good chance for a complete recovery.
 Do not walk around in the dark at night.
 Use a torch.

 When travelling, please do not leave the marked trails.
 Please control your speed when traveling.
 The tracks may have washouts or other unexpected obstacles (such as a cow).
 Slow down and enjoy the environs.
 Where practical, travel in groups.
 Expect to get bogged or break down, and have a rescue plan and appropriate retrieval equipment.